Police & Criminal Justice Reform

 Criminal Justice Reform

 I support reforming Minnesota’s cash bail system.
-According to a 2019 report from the Minneapolis Foundation, our state Constitution prevents judges from imposing “excessive” bail, but does not require them to set “affordable” bail, and there is a major difference between those two words.
-This has a disproportionate impact on low-income populations, because when you’re unable to post bail, you are held in jail until the next stage of the court process begins (which is often months later) despite not having been convicted of any crimes.
+According to a 2019 report from the Minneapolis Foundation, our state Constitution prevents judges from imposing “excessive” bail, but doesn’t require them to set “affordable” bail, and there is a major difference between those two words.
+This has a disproportionate impact on low-income Minnesotans, because when you’re unable to post bail, you’re held in jail until the next stage of the court process begins (often months later) despite not having been convicted of any crimes.
 This causes job loss, family upheaval, and much more.
 There are many possible solutions for the legislature to explore, including implementing a racially-neutral risk assessment system that defaults to pre-trial release for every defendant, except when defendants are charged with specific serious crimes or when it’s believed there’s a legitimate risk of them not re-appearing in court for their trial.

 I support making sure that incarcerated Minnesotans are counted as residents of the districts in which they resided at the time of their arrest.
 According to a 2019 report from the Prison Policy Initiative, there are 10 State House districts in Minnesota where state and federal prison populations are counted as residents, which distorts our democracy by significantly increasing the weight of the votes cast by the non-incarcerated residents of those districts.
 Nobody is allowed to vote while incarcerated in Minnesota, either in the district in which their facility is located or in the district they called home before incarceration, but the residents of those (mainly rural) districts get a representative in the State Capitol without having met the same number of permanent residents as districts that don’t contain correctional facilities.
 We must discontinue this practice, which is known as prison gerrymandering.